 How Much Can Someone Sue for Car Accidents in Ontario?

 The answer to this question will vary based on the details of each car accident case.
 The best way to know the answer is to contact our law firm for a free consultation.
-We can speak on the phone, or make other arrangements for a video chat.
+We can arrange to meet, speak on the phone, or make other arrangements for a video chat.

 How Much Can You Get for Pain and Suffering from Car Accident Cases?